Aidan-McNay/courseflow/docs/overview.md

    particular instance
 ```

-In addition to a base `FlowStep`, three more abstract classes are defined to
+In addition to a base `FlowStep`, four more abstract classes are defined to
 further define the semantics of a step, based on how they interact with
 records: